 Do your employees frequently question the accuracy of their pay stubs?
 Do they frequently find errors and mistakes?
-If the answer is yes, this might be an indication that your payroll process might be better handled by a professional.
+If the answer is yes, this might be an indication that your payroll process might be better handled by a payroll services professional.

 Even though payroll is typically an automated/computerized process, experience teaches us that it is often “garbage in, garbage out” when it comes to payroll and the cost of such mistakes can be disastrous.